Maryam-Afshari/thesis/README.md

 # Visualizing results

- visualization related to each model can be seen within the related notebook.
+ visualization related to each model can be seen within its related notebook.
 Visualization related to comparing all models is done in the "Visualization" notebook.

  # Output

- The folder "output" contains the outputs resulted from running different LSTM with diffrent time windows, as well as output resulted from running other models with the optimal time-lag.
+ The folder "output" contains the outputs resulted from running different LSTM with diffrent time windows, as well as output resulted from running other models with the optimal time-lags.